Characteristic cycles and the microlocal geometry of the Gauss map, I: Tensor categories of germs

 \subsection{Dependence on the base point}

-In the above the base point $u\in U(\bbC)$ has been fixed, and it is natural to ask how the multiplicative subgroup in theorem~\ref{thm:gradedfibrefunctor} depends on it.
-More generally, for any algebraic subvariety $\Lambda \subset A\times U$ whose Gauss map $\gamma: \Lambda \twoheadrightarrow U$ is a finite morphism, we may consider the finitely generated abelian groups
+In the above the base point $u\in U(\bbC)$ has been fixed, and it is natural to ask how the subgroup of multiplicative type in theorem~\ref{thm:gradedfiberfunctor} depends on it.
+More generally, for any algebraic subvariety $\Lambda \subset A\times U$ such that the projection $\gamma: \Lambda \twoheadrightarrow U$ is a finite morphism, consider the finitely generated abelian groups

-If $\Lambda$ is the complement of the zero section in the conormal bundle to a smooth curve of genus two in its Jacobian, then $X_u$ is generated by a point on the curve, hence isomorphic to $\bbZ$ except for finitely many $u\in U(\bbC)$~\cite{RaynaudTorsion}.
-Returning to the general case, we do not know if $X_u$ only jumps on finitely many closed subvarieties, but for trivial reasons it can jump at most on countably many ones:
+For instance, if $\Lambda$ is the complement of the zero section in the conormal bundle to a smooth curve of genus two in its Jacobian, then $X_u$ is generated by a point on the curve, and is hence isomorphic to $\bbZ$ except for finitely many points $u\in U(\bbC)$ by Raynaud's theorem~\cite{RaynaudTorsion}.
+Returning to the general case, the following observation will be enough for our purpose:

 \begin{lem} The isomorphism type of $X_u$ is constant for very general $u\in U(\bbC)$. \end{lem}